Effective Cover Letters

 - A cover letter shows you have writing skills.You don’t have to write a tome, but even a couple of paragraphs can show that you paid attention in school.
 Any dummy can pay someone to write their resume, but a cover letter is usually the real McCoy.
 Use spell check and then read the cover letter word by word backwards to catch mis spelled words that spellchecker missed.

-One trick that I like is cutting and pasting specific bullets from the job description that you are answering and list them in the middle your cover letter in bold.
-Take the most important bullet points or the ones the bullet points that your skill set fills and stick them in the middle of the cover letter.
+One trick that I like is cutting and pasting specific bullets from the job description and then listing these bullets them in the middle your cover letter.
+Use bold font for greater impact.
+Take the most important bullet points or the bullet points that your skill set fills and place them in the middle of the cover letter.
 Your cover letter will literally read:

 Your job description mentioned that you are looking for the following skills: